deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

 Also, there are some more subtleties mostly connected with the use of names of persons which cannot be treated here.

+For adjectives, learn the irregular comparative and superlative forms -

+Regularly, the positive, comparative, and superlative look like this:

+    grün        grüner      am grünsten
+    "green"     "greener"   "the greenest"
+    frisch      frischer    am frischesten
+    "fresh"     "fresher"   "the freshest"

+From this, we can deduct the following `rules for regular adjectives`:

+    * the POSITIVE needs to be learned
+    * the comparative                       =       POSITIVE + er
+    * the superlative                       =       am + POSITIVE + (e)sten

+Irregularly, these 3 forms might look like this (the examples are `hart` "hard", `groß` "big", `klug` "prudent, smart",  `gut` "good", `viel` "many, much", `gern` "willingly, gladly", `bald` "soon", `oft` "often"):

+    hart         härter       am härtesten
+    groß         größer       am größten
+    klug         klüger       am klügsten

+    gut          besser       am besten
+    viel         mehr         am meisten
+    gern         lieber       am liebsten
+    bald         eher         am ehesten
+    oft          öfter        am häufigsten

+Fortunately, most irregular adjectives in German behave like `hart`, `groß`, and `klug` which show themselves a regularity: In the comparative, as well as in the superlative, they add two dots above the vowel which results in a different pronunciation, but other than that they are completely regular.

 For every verb, there are 6 forms that need to be learned -